-The evolution of an FLS2 gene responsible for pathogen sensing in arabidopsis
+The evolution of an FLS2 gene responsible for pathogen sensing in Arabidopsis

-The purpose of this project would be to determine the level of purifying and positive selection in the Arabidopsis gene FLS2 which is a pattern-recognition receptor responsible for the signaling cascade following a pathogen detection.
+The purpose of this project is to determine the level of purifying and positive selection in the Arabidopsis gene FLS2 which is a pattern-recognition receptor responsible for the signaling cascade following a pathogen detection.
 The FLSC2 gene is important due to its involvement in pathogen flagella sensing on the extracellular matrix of a cell where it is the first promoter of the signaling cascade which induces a defensive response (Koller and Bent 2014).
 This particular gene, however, is also found to be in mammals and insects alike which shows its pervasiveness and importance in biological lifeforms (Gomez-Gomez and Boller 2011).
 It is therefore one of the main lines of pathogen sensing for cells, and it is responsible for the initial detection of pathogen presence.
 The gene also plays another role besides detection; because it is also the main driver of the signaling cascade involving the pathogen-associated molecular patterns (PAMP), along with being the initial activator of the innate immune MAP kinase signaling cascade, both of which have varying levels of phosphorylation and defensive gene regulation in plants (Koller and Bent 2014).
-Due to its importance in pathogen sensing, the gene must have a some type of selection imposed on it or it may be subject to neutral mutations.
+Due to its importance in pathogen sensing, the gene must have some type of selection imposed on it and it may be subject to neutral mutations.

 Seeing as the FLS2 gene encodes a protein that is responsible for sensing flagellum from bacteria it is not a stretch to say that there may be some sort of selection to increase the ability of the protein to bind to the MAP kinase along with its involvement in BAK1 (Koller and Bent 2014).
 This selection could cause the activity rate of the FLS2 gene to increase, or for the protein itself to bind and transfer phosphate groups at a higher rate than before.
 If there is a lack of positive selection for the gene of interest, there also could be neutral mutations amassing at high levels in the protein which do not detrimentally affect the conformation and function of the protein or give a fitness advantage/disadvantage.
 However since this particular gene is found throughout biological life it is also very likely that the gene itself is under purifying selection in order to maintain the function of flagellin sensing since most bacteria have a flagellin, or a flagellin like, structure used for motility.
 In order to test these hypotheses multiple levels of analysis will be used in order to discern the characteristics